-ALASKA FAMILY VACATIONS, Juneau with Kids – Are you dreaming of an Alaska cruise?
-There’s a reason that an Inside Passage cruise in Southeast Alaska is on so many bucket lists.
+ALASKA, Juneau with Kids – There’s a reason that an Inside Passage cruise in Southeast Alaska is on so many bucket lists.
 The wildlife and wilderness inspire wonder in all ages, and Juneau is a popular stop on the summer cruise ship route.
 The only landlocked U.S. capital sits at the end of glacier-carved Gastineau Channel surrounded by mountains and ice fields.

 Activity 1: Visit Mendenhall Glacier